jimka2001/clojure-rte/doc/xymbolyco.md

 which means if the value at the head of the sequence is of type `clojure.lang.Keyword`, then go to state 1.
 The type is some type designator as specified in the `genus` library.
-The state index is some index of the state map representing the finite atomaton.
+The state index is some index of the state map representing the finite automaton.

 # Dfa API